amrutas16/DevOpsBuild/README.md

 #DevOps Build Milestone

 ###Team Members:
-1. Akanksha Chandre achand10
+1. Akanksha Chandre - achand10
-2. Amruta Shintre ashintr
+2. Amruta Shintre - ashintr
-3. Vaibhav Rajadhyaksha vrajadh
+3. Vaibhav Rajadhyaksha - vrajadh

-###Build section:
+###Build:
 ####Setup:
 1. Create a digital ocean image to host and run jenkins.
 Make sure you have your ssh key configured to create a digital ocean droplet successfully.
 2. ssh into the droplet after it is successfully created from your terminal using ssh root@ip_of_droplet